swaminathanj/DSA/LinkedList.md

 }
 ```

-## 4. LinkedList with insert and print methods
+## 4. Add a print method to LinkedList
 The print is a utility method that prints the contents of the linked list.
 Defining this can come handy in displaying the state of the linked list.

 ``` java